ComputationalRadiationPhysics/picongpu/docs/source/install/profile.rst

 picongpu.profile
 ================

-.. sectionauthor:: Axel Huebl, Klaus Steiniger
+.. sectionauthor:: Axel Huebl, Klaus Steiniger, Sergei Bastrakov

 We recommend to use a ``picongpu.profile`` file, located directly in your ``$HOME/`` directory, to set up the environment within which PIConGPU will run by conviently performing